Fonta1n3/FullyNoded/Docs/QandA.md

 If your connection is successful you’ll see the home screen look like this:<br/>
 <img src="https://i.ibb.co/HrsmwBd/opening-screen.jpg" alt="opening-screen" border="0" width="200"><br/>

+####  Question : what's this about *Tor V3 Authentication Public key* in settings > security center > Tor V3 Authentication?

+Tor V3 hidden services have the ability for “out of band” authentication.
+Meaning you FullyNoded can create a private key offline and you can export the pub key to your node to authorize your device.
+It makes the connection super secure and in the words of the tor devs “superencrypted”<br/>
+It means only your device can ever access your node even if someone go that RPC QR code.
+Highly recommended to do that.<br/>

+In order to add the auth key you need to use the following command:<br/>

+`sudo nano /var/lib/tor/theNodlTorDirectoryName/authorized_clients/fullynoded.auth`<br/>

+Then paste the pubkey and save the file (type ctrl X and enter)

+`StandUp.app` makes it super easy if you have a mac or the StandUp scripts also make it incredibly easy.

 ## Wallets

 #### Question : How I can erase a wallet in Fullynoded? or modify a name?